-Essential for stabilising the climate by naturally absorbing carbon dioxide (about one third of the CO2 emitted by burning fossil fuels is absorbed by forests each year), they also provide many ecosystem services (food, water, fuel, medicines, traditional crops, livelihoods, etc.), regulate ecosystems and protect biodiversity.
+Essential for stabilising the climate by naturally absorbing carbon dioxide (about one third of the CO2 emitted by burning fossil fuels is absorbed by forests each year). they also provide many ecosystem services (food, water, fuel, medicines, traditional crops, livelihoods, etc.), regulate ecosystems and protect biodiversity.

-It is therefore essential to support a balanced development of the multiple functions of forests and the efficient use of resources, including woody biomass for energy, which can come not only from forests (mainly in the form of forest residues) but also from other wooded land and trees outside the forest, wood processing co-products, post-consumer wood and wood-based processed fuels
+It is therefore essential to support a balanced development of the multiple functions of forests and the efficient use of resources, including woody biomass for energy, which can come not only from forests (mainly in the form of forest residues) but also from other wooded land and trees outside the forest, wood processing co-products, post-consumer wood and wood-based processed fuels.

-As far as the biomass part is concerned, this policy only focuses on woody biomass used for energy production.
+Regarding the biomass part, this policy focuses only on woody biomass used for energy production.

-• Forest - definition (FAO, Food and Agriculture Organization of the United Nations) :
+Forest - definition (FAO, Food and Agriculture Organisation of the United Nations)

-Forest: land larger than 0.5 hectares with trees higher than 5 metres and a tree cover of more than 10%, or trees capable of reaching these thresholds in situ.
+Forest: land larger than 0.5 hectares with trees higher than 5 meters and a tree cover of more than 10%, or trees capable of reaching these thresholds in situ.
 Different categories of "forest" can be defined more precisely:

-- Plantation1 : have been established and are managed (intensively) for the commercial production of wood and non-wood forest products, or to provide a specific environmental service (e.g. erosion control, landslide stabilisation, windbreaks, etc.)

-- Natural forests: "Forests" that have regenerated naturally without human intervention.

-- Semi-natural forests are neither strictly natural forests with minimal management nor planted forests with intensive management, but provide essential supplies of wood and non-wood forest products and valuable social, cultural, environmental and economic values.
+- Plantation2: have been established and are managed (intensively) for the commercial production of wood and non-wood forest products, or to provide a specific environmental service (e.g. erosion control, landslide stabilisation, windbreaks, etc.). - Natural forests : " Forests " that have regenerated naturally without human intervention. - Semi-natural forests are neither strictly natural forests with minimal management nor planted forests with intensive management, but they provide essential supplies of wood and non-wood forest products and valuable social, cultural, environmental and economic values.

-Forest' excludes trees planted or seeded with human intervention where the main use of the land is for parks, gardens and agricultural production, e.g. fruit, vegetables or other non-forest land uses2.
+"Forests" exclude trees planted or seeded with human intervention where the main use of the land is for parks, gardens and agricultural production, for instance, fruits, vegetables or other non-forest land uses3.
 These trees are called "trees outside the forest".

-• Forestry and project development :
+Forestry and project development

-ENGIE develops projects all over the world, such as renewable energies or linear infrastructures.
-For any project, the priority is to avoid any negative impact on biodiversity, i.e. species and habitats.
+ENGIE develops projects worldwide, such as renewable energies or linear infrastructures.
+For any project, the priority is to avoid any negative impact on biodiversity. i.e. species and habitats.

-The application of and compliance with the mitigation hierarchy is part of our CSR roadmap and is set as an objective in ENGIE's act4nature commitments.
+The application and respect of the mitigation hierarchy is part of our CSR roadmap and is set as an objective in ENGIE's act4nature commitments.

-In 2019, ENGIE is committed to avoiding the development of new projects with negative impacts on UNESCO World Heritage sites (natural or mixed).
-If nevertheless, for technical, economic or political reasons, a project is located near or on a UNESCO site (natural or mixed), the Group commits3 to assess the potential impact on the outstanding universal value of the site and to implement specific measures that preserve it.
+In 2019, ENGIE committed to avoiding the development of new projects with negative impacts on UNESCO World Heritage sites (natural or mixed).
+If nevertheless, for technical, economic or political reasons, a project is located near or on a UNESCO site (natural or mixed), the Group is committed4 to assessing the potential impact on the outstanding universal value of the site and to implementing specific measures to preserve it.

-Where species or habitat issues remain, biodiversity offsets are managed in accordance with the IUCN policy4 developed in 2016, and with the participation of relevant stakeholders.
-The way in which offsets are made for cut trees is defined with the relevant stakeholders in the best way to preserve the ecosystem, habitats and species.
+Where species or habitat issues remain, biodiversity offsets are managed in accordance with the IUCN policy5 developed in 2016, and with the participation of relevant stakeholders.
+The offset's mechanisms for cut trees are defined with the relevant stakeholders, with the aim of preserving the ecosystem, habitats and species.